conneroisu/conneroh.com/README.md

 It follows a modern server-side rendering approach with HTMX for dynamic content loading without full page refreshes.

-The site organizes content into projects, posts, and tags, all backed by a SQLite database with content managed through Markdown files in the repository.

 ## Features

 - **Server-side rendered** pages with templ templates